Blacc Zacc: Carolina Narco (2020)

 In March 2020, Blacc Zacc released his first studio album Carolina Narco.
 The 11-track album followed the release of his previous project, 808 Legend.
 The album includes guest appearances from DaBaby, Yo Gotti, Stunna 4 Vegas, and Moneybagg Yo.
 Its production was handled by Young Kio, OG Parker, and 808 Mafia, among others.
 The release of Carolina Narco was accompanied by a 17-minute cinematic short film, which premiered on March 26, 2020.

 Business ventures

 In addition to his music career, Zacc is also an entrepreneur.
 He founded Dirty Money Entertainment, a record label that supports emerging artists from the Southern United States.
 His entrepreneurial efforts have extended beyond music, with ventures in real estate and other businesses.

 Personal life

 Blacc Zacc is in a relationship with American rapper Renni Rucci.
 He announced that she was pregnant with their child.
+In September 2024, the couple welcomed their son.
+In February 2026, Zacc and Rucci announced they were expecting another child, her fourth and she confirmed that her two oldest are teens from her previous relationship.
+Their other son was born on July 6.

 The couple faced public trouble in March 2025 when Rucci was forced to leave their home by Zacc due to suspicions of infidelity involving Kevin Gates.
 Rucci denied the claims and accused Zacc of infidelity.
 Their relationship status after the incident is still unknown.